MEADGod/pons-docs/docs/launchpad/LAUNCH_A_TOKEN.md

 This example is fictional and does not represent a deployed token, verified project, or financial opportunity.

 Names and tickers are not unique identifiers.
-Users should verify Reddit Chair Coin using its deployed contract address rather than relying only on the name **Reddit Chair Coin** or the `$RCHAIR` ticker.
+Users should verify The NVIDIA Table using its deployed contract address rather than relying only on the name **The NVIDIA Table** or the `$TABLE` ticker.